hamees-sayed/agents/livekit-plugins/livekit-plugins-smallest/README.md

 ## Pre-requisites

-You'll need an API key from Cartesia.
+You'll need an API key from [smallest.ai](https://waves.smallest.ai/apikeys).
 It can be set as an environment variable: `SMALLEST_API_KEY`